Mitigation of the onset of hosing in the linear regime through plasma frequency detuning

 We performed three 3D simulations (same parameters as before \cite{supmat}): two where a bunch seeded with $y_{c0}(\zeta)$ propagates through each of the two density profiles shown in Fig.~\ref{fig:ene} (inset) and in resonant plasma ($n_0$) afterwards, and one where the same bunch propagates exclusively in resonant plasma.

 To quantify the effect of the density steps on the bunch and its hosing seed, we define a transverse energy $\mathcal{E}(\zeta,z) = \frac{1}{2} \: v_c^2(\zeta,z) + \frac{1}{2} \: k_\mathrm{HO}^2(\zeta,z) \: y_c^2(\zeta,z)$, in analogy with the HO.
 We note that the energy conservation equation for $\mathcal{E}(\zeta,z)$ can be obtained by multiplying Eq.~\eqref{eq:ho} by $v_c$.
 The wavenumber $k_\mathrm{HO}^2(\zeta,z)$ is computed directly from the $z$-evolving simulation data.
-In this geometry, $k_\mathrm{HO}^2(\zeta,z) = 2 \: \hat{k}_\beta^2 \; I_1[r_b(\zeta,z)]/r_b(\zeta,z) \int_\zeta^\infty d\zeta' \sin( \zeta - \zeta' ) \: f(\zeta',z) \; K_1[r_b(\zeta',z)] \; r_{b0}^2(\zeta',z)/r_b(\zeta',z)$, where $f(\zeta',z)$ is measured on axis.
+In this geometry, $k_\mathrm{HO}^2(\zeta,z) = 2 \hat{k}_\beta^2 \: I_1[r_b(\zeta,z)]/r_b(\zeta,z) \int_\zeta^\infty d\zeta' \sin( \zeta - \zeta' ) \: f(\zeta',z) \; K_1[r_b(\zeta',z)] \; r_{b0}^2(\zeta',z)/r_b(\zeta',z)$, where $f(\zeta',z)$ is measured on axis.

 Figure~\ref{fig:ene} compares $\mathcal{E}(\zeta,z)$ (integrated along $\zeta$ for a complete picture of the bunch at every time step and normalised to the initial value $\mathcal{E}_0$) for the three simulation cases.
 After two density steps (red curves), the energy is smaller than in the resonant case by almost two orders of magnitude (and lower than $\mathcal{E}_0$).
 It is possible to stack further pairs of density steps with tuned parameters so as to extend the suppressive effect on the HI, as demonstrated by the blue curves in Fig.~\ref{fig:ene}.

 After the steps, however, the growth rate tends to be exacerbated and saturation is reached at similar energy values.
+This exacerbation is at least partly explained by the self-focusing felt by the larger amount of charge around the axis (relative to the resonant case), and may be weakened by beam emittance and matching.
+Regardless, placed before a separate acceleration stage, this set-up could conceivably suppress a hosing seed until a different mechanism (e.g. the SMI) dominates the beam dynamics.
 Further work is necessary to explore different density profile configurations and their ability to control the growth and saturation of the HI.